 These deposits are stated at cost, which approximates market.

+The Marshal's deposits (bank balances) totaled \$251,815 at April 30, 2007.
 Under state law, these deposits, or the resulting bank balances, must be collateralized by federal deposit insurance or the pledge of securities.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
 Also, Louisiana Revised Statute 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Marshal that the fiscal agent bank has failed to pay deposited funds upon demand.
+At April 30, 2007, these deposits were collateralized in full.

 Custodial credit risk is the risk that in the event of a bank failure, the Marshal's deposits may not be returned to it.
-The Marshal does not have a deposit policy for custodial credit risk.
-As of June 30, 2006, the Marshal's bank balance totaled \$91,330, none of which is exposed to custodial credit risk.
+The Marshal does not have a policy for custodial credit risk.
+As of April 30, 2007, none of the Marshal's deposits were exposed to custodial credit risk.